 The only reports elsewhere are of an adult carrying food to a nest in Sherman Co in 1981 (Ducey 1988), and an apparently successful nesting in 1994 in northern Saunders Co, where a territorial pair was observed in spring through late Jun and an immature was heard 6 Aug (Silcock and Rosche 1994).

-There are at least 40 reports in the period 5 Jun-10 Aug.
+There are at least 40 reports Jun-10 Aug.
 Most are from southeast Nebraska; since there is only one documented breeding record in that area it is likely that many of these reports are mis-identified male Cooper’s Hawks, although some may be non-breeding one-year olds (Wheeler 2003).

 Reports on early dates in fall are suspect due to presence in summer statewide of Cooper’s Hawks; small Cooper’s and large Sharp-shins can be difficult to separate.
 Migratory Sharp-shinned Hawks become noticeable in early Sep, with peak numbers from mid-Sep to mid-Oct.
 Data from the Hitchcock Hawk Watch, just across the Missouri River from Washington Co, Nebraska, show arrival in mid-Aug, and an average count per fall of 934 Sharp-shinned Hawks compared with only 240 Cooper’s Hawks (Hawkcount.org 2017).

 - High count: 41 at Camp Wakonda, Sarpy Co, 21 Sep 1998.